JyotismitaAdhikary/Carbon_footprint_calculator/README.md

 ## 📋 Overview

+As a kid, I wanted to change the world and help planet Earth.
+Growing up, education and life got in the way and somehow that dream quietly faded into the background.
+This project is my way of coming back to that idea.
+Most of us don't realise how much our daily habits, what we eat, how we travel, how we heat our homes quietly add up.
+This calculator is built around the belief that self-reflection is the first step to real change.
+Not guilt, not overwhelm, just honest awareness.
+Because if every individual understands their own footprint and makes even one change, that compounds into something much bigger than any one person.
+This is my small attempt to make a change in myself and others.

-A data-driven web application that helps individuals understand, predict, and reduce their personal carbon footprint.
+This calculator is a data-driven web application that helps individuals understand, predict, and reduce their personal carbon footprint.
 Enter your lifestyle habits today and get a personalised 10-year emissions forecast powered by an XGBoost ML model trained on 50,000 synthetic scenarios.

 ---